Jarli01/ravada/docs/docs/add_kvm_storage_pool.rst

 If you run out of disk space you may add a new disk.

 .. note ::
-    KVM mush then be informed about this new space available by creating a new storage pool.
+    KVM must then be informed about this new space available by creating a new storage pool.

 Add the drive to the system
 ---------------------------